Miroslav Blažević: Early life

 Blažević was born to a Bosnian Croat family in Travnik, Kingdom of Yugoslavia (in present-day Bosnia and Herzegovina) on 9 February 1935.
 However, his parents did not register his birth until the next day, resulting in his official birthday being listed as 10 February.
 He was the youngest of eight children.
 In his teens he trained skiing.

 Playing career

 Blažević began his youth career in local team NK Travnik, after which he moved to Zagreb and joined Dinamo Zagreb.
 His career as a player was, by his own admission, average; therefore, he began his coaching career at a relatively early age.
 As a player, he played for Dinamo Zagreb, Lokomotiva Zagreb, Rijeka, Sarajevo, and Sion.
-He ended his career at Moutier in 1966 after gaining promotion to LNA.
+He also played for Moutier, gaining promotion to LNA in 1966.

 Managerial career

 Coaching in Switzerland

 Blažević started as a coach where he ended his playing days in Switzerland.
 He first led FC Vevey (1968–71) then his former team FC Sion (1971–76), FC Lausanne-Sport (1976–79) and finally Switzerland's national team (as interim coach for two games in 1976).
 With Sion he won the Swiss Cup with club as a player and as manager in 1974.